 However, we can definitely see motion design companies exploring brand new ways to combine 3D with 2D in order to create more complex visuals.

 The following Google Cloud Navigation AI presentation outlines a successful usage of both 2D and 3D elements combined in a fluid motion to deliver a concrete point.

-However, it’s also important to note that Augmented and Virtual Reality development is also something that’s likely to trend in 2019 and, as such, we expect to see more work done in this regard as well.
+However, it’s also important to note that Augmented and Virtual Reality development is also something that’s likely to trend and, as such, we expect to see more work done in this regard as well.

 Motion graphics play an important role in any contemporary website and design of some sort.
 Hence, it’s important to stay up to date with what’s trending and what’s hot.

 Of course, there are plenty of other interesting concepts and trends to look forward to this year, but the above are likely to continue occupying the central stage spots.